Get a Man to Put More Effort Into a Relationship

-It is time to recognize that he has trained you to somehow defer to him by making you put all of the effort in the relationship.
+It is time to recognize that he has trained you to somehow defer to him by making you put all of your effort into the relationship.
 You do this because in the past he has offered romance, affection and promises every time you have humored him.
 He has now down what dog trainers do, which is to offer the reward at first and then not offer it all.
 You will always return to him again and again, hoping to regain the affection, time and attention that you once experienced and thought would be a pattern that would last forever.
 It is now little or no payoff for you in continuing like this, which gives you no choice but to flip the tables, walk away and make yourself unavailable to him.
 If you walk away from the relationship, and do so without warning, explanation or being dramatic about it, he should, if he cares, come to see what the big mystery is all about.
 If he does not contact you after you have disappeared from his life, then that is more than a sign that it is time to leave him to his fantasies and games and move forward without him in life.
 If you are actually missed by this person, then you will have created a point of crisis, which will force him to talk about the relationship.
 However, do not get too optimistic that this particular guy will actually put more effort into your relationship or chase you once you leave.
 His lack of respect and love for you is self-evident.

 His texts indicate that he doesn't seem to be putting in as much effort as I am?